TaqiHamoda/bachelor-thesis/README.md

 # From Milliseconds to Microseconds: Optimizing the Static Forward Kinematics of CTCRs

-This repository contains the C++ implementation along with my Python legacy code for the paper **"From Milliseconds to Microseconds: Optimizing the Static Forward Kinematics of CTCRs for use in Real-Time Systems"**.
+This repository contains the C++ implementation along with my Python legacy code for the report **"From Milliseconds to Microseconds: Optimizing the Static Forward Kinematics of CTCRs for use in Real-Time Systems"**.
 This research was conducted as part of my bachelor thesis at the **Continuum Robotics Laboratory, University of Toronto** and was entirely funded by the Natural Sciences and Engineering Research Council of Canada (**NSERC: [RGPIN-2019-04846]**).

 The project focuses on dramatically improving the computational performance of the static Cosserat rod model for Concentric Tube Continuum Robots (CTCRs).
 By applying a series of numerical optimizations, we were able to reduce the forward kinematics computation time to just **120 microseconds**—a reduction of up to **90%** in function calls compared to standard methods, without sacrificing accuracy.

 ## 📜 A Note on the Publication Status

-You might notice that the accompanying paper was not formally published.
+You might notice that the accompanying report was not formally published.
 I believe in transparency in research, and I want to share the story behind this work.

 During my thesis, we achieved some very exciting results, particularly in runtime optimization.
 However, a cornerstone of our stiffness analysis relied on a statistical approach to approximate the upper bound of the system's eigenvalues.
-While this method proved effective for our specific CTCR parameters and generated consistent results, it lacked the rigorous, definite mathematical proof that is rightfully expected for publication in top-tier robotics journals.
+While this method proved effective for our specific CTCR parameters and generated consistent results, it lacked the rigorous, definite mathematical proof that is rightfully expected for publications in top-tier robotics journals.
 We had strong empirical evidence, but not a formal, analytical guarantee of the system's non-stiffness.

 Additionally, our exploration led to an interesting possible discovery: a potential numerical proxy for assessing the robot's elastic stability and predicting "snapping" behavior.
 This was a promising avenue, but due to the time constraints of a bachelor's thesis, I couldn't explore it to the depth it deserved.
-It remains an open question that I believe is ripe for future research.

 Despite not crossing the publication finish line, I am incredibly proud of this work and the collaboration that made it possible.
 I'm sharing it with the hope that it can be a useful resource for other students, researchers, and engineers working on continuum robotics.